matusm/Bev.Instruments.P9710/README.md

 * `InstrumentID`
 Returns a combination of the previous properties which unambiguously identifies the instrument (hopefully).

+* `InstrumentBatteryLevel`
+Returns the percentage of the actual battery capacity.
+Always 100 with plug-in power supply connected.

 * `DevicePort`
 The port name as passed to the constructor.